-- Security data: encryption method, session key size, server random number (create session key) and server certificate (used for standard RDP security).
+- Security data: encryption method, session key size, server random number (create session key), and the server certificate (used for standard RDP security).

 - Network data: request information about virtual channels and allocate virtual channels.
 Including the number of channels and a specific set of virtual channels.

-- MCS vertical domain request: the height of MSC domain, usually is 0.
+- MCS vertical domain request: the height of the MSC domain, usually is 0.

 - MCS additional user request: require user channel ID.

 - MCS additional user confirmation: user channel ID.